Problems with AI

 Where Does the Data Come From?

 Data is not a natural resource, but the product of human decisions.
-Whether we are conscious of it or not, there is always a human-in-the-loop when we speak about data creation.
-Data creation can be, for instance, collecting information or the tracking of historical information, organising information in specific categories, measuring and storing information as data on digital infrastructure.
+Whether we are conscious of it or not, there are always humans involved when we speak about data creation.
+Data creation can be, for instance, collecting information or the tracking of historical information, organising information in specific categories, and measuring and storing information as data on digital infrastructure.

 When we find a data collection enriched with metadata information or specific labels, we always need to remember that someone has either directly provided those labels or those have been automatically assigned by a tool trained on other manual labels.